target/impeller/README.md

 ### Other features
 * Use it as a [Drone](https://drone.io/) plugin for CI/CD.
 * Read secrets from environment variables.
+* Deploy helm charts with helm/tiller or independently with kubectl

 ## How to use
 ### Command line